Viral Hepatitis A, B, C, D & E: Causes, Symptoms and Treatment

 the objective is to reduce the hernia and reduce the likelihood of food getting refluxed back up the Oesophagus (food pipe).

-Manipal Hospitals' understands the urgency of situations that require hepatobiliary surgery, and our surgical team is well equipped with the tools they need to perform precise surgery at a moments notice.
-The team works with experts from other specialties to provide comprehensive care that is often life-saving.
-Manipal hospitals has specialized infrastructure to help care for immunocompromised patients.
-Our HEPA filtered rooms offer a sterile environment for safer transplants.
+Manipal Hospitals' understands the urgency of situations that require hepatobiliary surgery, and our surgical team is well equipped with the tools they need to perform precise surgery at a moment's notice.
+The team works with experts from other specialities to provide comprehensive care that is often life-saving.
+Manipal hospitals have specialised infrastructure to help care for immunocompromised patients.
+Our HEPA-filtered rooms offer a sterile environment for safer transplants.
 The blood bank facility at Manipal Hospitals is one of the most trusted in the country.
+Contact us to know more about the facilities and procedures.

 The surgeons prep the patient for surgery, explaining the procedure and its risks.
 Patients are advised not to eat or drink anything for a stipulated time before the surgery.
 In some cases, it may be necessary to follow a clear liquid diet for up to 2 days prior to surgery.